-(7) Provide operable carbon monoxide detectors, either battery-operated or electrical, having an Underwriters Laboratories, Inc., listing or other equivalent national testing laboratory approval, and install the carbon monoxide detectors in accordance with either the standards of the National Fire Protection Association or the minimum protection designated in the manufacturer's instructions, which the landlord shall retain or provide as proof of compliance.
+(7) Provide a minimum of one operable carbon monoxide detector per rental unit per level, either battery-operated or electrical, that is listed by a nationally recognized testing laboratory that is OSHA-approved and certify to American National Standards Institute/Underwriters Laboratories Standards ANSI/UL2034 or ANSI/UL2075, and install the carbon monoxide detectors in accordance with either the standards of the National Fire Protection Association or the minimum protection designated in the manufacturer's instructions, which the landlord shall retain or provide as proof of compliance.
+A landlord that installs one carbon monoxide detector per rental unit per level shall be deemed to be in compliance with standards under this subdivision covering the location and number of detectors.
 The landlord shall replace or repair the carbon monoxide detectors within 15 days of receipt of notification if the landlord is notified of needed replacement or repairs in writing by the tenant.
 The landlord shall ensure that a carbon monoxide detector is operable and in good repair at the beginning of each tenancy.
 Unless the landlord and the tenant have a written agreement to the contrary, the landlord shall place new batteries in a battery-operated carbon monoxide detector at the beginning of a tenancy, and the tenant shall replace the batteries as needed during the tenancy.
 Failure of the tenant to replace the batteries as needed shall not be considered as negligence on the part of the tenant or the landlord.
-This subdivision applies only to dwelling units having a fossil-fuel burning heater or appliance, fireplace, or an attached garage.
+A carbon monoxide detector may be combined with smoke detectors if the combined detector does both of the following: (i) complies with ANSI/UL2034 or ANSI/UL2075 for carbon monoxide alarms and ANSI/UL217 for smoke detectors; and (ii) emits an alarm in a manner that clearly differentiates between detecting the presence of carbon monoxide and the presence of smoke.
+This subdivision applies only to dwelling units having a fossil-fuel burning heater or appliance, fireplace, or an 1 2 attached garage.

 SECTION 3.
 G.S.
-42-43(a)(4) and (a)(7) read as rewritten: "§ 42-43.
+42-43(a)(4) and (a)(7) read as rewritten:

+"§ 42-43.
 Tenant to maintain dwelling unit.

-The tenant shall:
+(a) The tenant shall: